WebAssembly/spec/document/core/exec/types.rst

 $${definition-ignore: inst_reftype}

 .. note::
-   This is the runtime equivalent to :ref:`type closure <type-closure>`.
+   This is the runtime equivalent to :ref:`type closure <type-closure>`, which is applied at validation time.